Osteopathic Medicine in Downers Grove

 Mini Medical School welcomes students from the community of all ages (adult, college, and high school) who are interested in learning about interesting and important healthcare topics.

-Sessions will be held on Tuesdays, February 23rd, March 1, March 8, and March 15th.
+Sessions will be held on Mondays: February 27, March 6, March 13th and March 20th

 Each session starts at 6:30 p.m. and will end by 8:15 p.m.

 Did you know that there's a type of physician whose hands alone can detect the degree of chest movement in a newborn and the presence of respiratory distress?
-This physician is someone whose non-invasive diagnostic techniques and treatment hasten the healing of colds, sinus infections, and middle ear infections.
+There is a doctor whose non-invasive diagnostic techniques and treatment hasten the healing of colds, sinus infections, and middle ear infections.
 The one sought out by athletes with sports-related sprains and strains, and professionals in high-stress fields who suffer from tension headaches and backaches.
-It's thanks to this physician that senior patients who suffer from arthritis and spinal stenosis have experienced enhanced mobility and improved quality of life.
+It is thanks to this physician that senior patients who suffer from arthritis and spinal stenosis is have experienced enhanced mobility and improved quality of life.
 Osteopathy is arguably the most universal, most practical form of medicine.
 It crosses all generations and all medical specialties and subspecialties.
 The osteopathic physician is someone you should know as a patient, and the osteopathic profession is one you should consider as an aspiring medical student.

 Featured speaker: Frank Serrecchia, D.O., F.A.A.P., C.S.

 Dr. Serrecchia is a 1993 graduate and Osteopathic Fellow of the Chicago College of Osteopathic Medicine.
-Postgraduate training included Pediatric and Neonatal/ Perinatal residencies at Lutheran General Hospital.
-Currently the Course Director of Patient Symptom Presentations in the Department of Clinical Integrative Medicine, and Clinical Associate Professor in the Department of Osteopathic Manipulative Medicine as well as a Practicing pediatrician in Wisconsin.
+Postgraduate training included Pediatric and Neonatal/Perinatal residencies at Lutheran General Hospital.
+Dr. Serrecchia is currently the Course Director of Patient Symptom Presentations in the Department of Clinical Integrative Medicine, and Clinical Associate Professor in the Department of Osteopathic Manipulative Medicine as well as a practicing pediatrician in Wisconsin.

-***Please note: Three of 4 sessions will be held at the Downers Grove campus at 555 W. 31st Street and the March 15th session will be held at the MWU Multi-specialty clinic - located at 3450 Lacey Road in Downers Grove.
-Free parking is also available.
-Visit Google Maps for directions
+All sessions will be held at the Downers Grove campus at 555 W. 31st Street.
+Free parking is available.
+Visit Google Maps for directions.

 The cost for the four-week program is $25.
 Participants are accepted on a first-come-first-served basis.
 Sign up today.